Central Point Software

-Central Point Software, Inc. (CP, CPS, Central Point) was a leading software utilities maker for the PC market, supplying utilities software for the DOS and Microsoft Windows markets.
-It also made Apple II copy programs.
-Through a series of mergers, the company was ultimately acquired by Symantec in 1994.
+Central Point Software, Inc. (CP, CPS, Central Point) was a leading software utilities maker for the PC market, supplying utilities software for the MS-DOS and Microsoft Windows markets.
+It also produced Apple II copy programs.
+Through a series of mergers, the company was acquired by Symantec in 1994.

 History

 CPS was founded by Michael Burmeister-Brown (Mike Brown) in 1980 in Central Point, Oregon, for which the company was named.
 Building on the success of its Copy II PC backup utility, it moved to Beaverton, Oregon.
+In 1990, Corey Smith was president.
 In 1993 CPS acquired the XTree Company.
 It was itself acquired by Symantec in 1994, for around $60 million.

 Products

-The company's most important early product was a series of utilities which allowed exact duplicates to be made of copy-protected diskettes.
+The company's most important early product was a series of utilities which enabled evasion of copy protection, allowing exact duplicates to be made of copy-protected diskettes, duplicating the analog fingerprinting measures.
 The first version, Copy II Plus v1.0 (for the Apple II), was released in June 1981.
 With the success of the IBM PC and compatibles, a version for that platform - Copy II PC (copy2pc) - was released in 1983.
+As of August 1985 CPS said that Copy II PC was capable of copying 90% of software.

-CPS also offered a hardware add-in expansion card, the Copy II PC Deluxe Board, which was bundled with its own software.
-The Copy II PC Deluxe Board was able to read, write and copy disks from Apple II and Macintosh computer systems as well.
-COPY II PC's main competitor was Quaid Software's CopyWrite, which did not have a hardware component.
+By then CPS said it had sold 10,000 Copy II PC Deluxe Boards, at a rate of several thousand a month.
+Mostly marketed to existing customers of Copy II PC, the expansion card comes with a special version of that software.
+CPS said that 1,000 beta testers found that the card was capable of copying Softguard's Superlock, and only failing against Prolok.
+The card is able to read, write, and copy disks from Apple II and Macintosh computer systems as well.
+Copy II PC's main competitor was Quaid Software's CopyWrite, which did not have a hardware component.

 CPS also released Option Board hardware with TransCopy software for duplicating copy-protected floppy diskettes.

-In 1985 CPS released PC Tools, an integrated graphical DOS shell and utilities package.
+In 1985, CPS released PC Tools, an integrated graphical DOS shell and utilities package.
 PC Tools was an instant success and became Central Point's flagship product, and positioned the company as the major competitor to Peter Norton Computing and its Norton Utilities and Norton Commander.
 CPS later manufactured a Macintosh version called Mac Tools.
 CPS licensed the Mirror, Undelete, and Unformat components of PC Tools to Microsoft for inclusion in MS-DOS versions 5.x and 6.x as external DOS utilities.
 CPS File Manager was ahead of its time, with features such as view ZIP archives as directories and a file/picture viewer.